XenoSnowFox/dark-cosmos/docs/crew/arc-ferris.md

 ### Hicks

 A mystic goods supplier and close friend.
+Hicks is Arc's goto supplier for any type of mystic goods.

 ### Blish

 A fellow mystic and rival.
+Blish is a fellow mystic, they fell into a cultish following/ideology of The Way.

 ### Horux